AndreasLonn/WindowsProductKeyExtractor/README.md

 This tool can be found at [https://windowsproductkeyextractor.andreaslonn.se](https://windowsproductkeyextractor.andreaslonn.se)

-Compatible with Windows versions 8 and up.
+Compatible with (possibly) all versions of Windows.
 Tested on Windows 10 and 11.

 ## Credits